cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 ### Equivocation

-*Equivocation* is a particular class of consensus fault committed by a validator or validators which sign votes on multiple different successors to a single block.
+*Equivocation* is a particular class of consensus fault committed by a validator or validators which sign votes on multiple different successors to a single block in an invalid manner.
 All equivocations are misbehaviours.

 ### Data availability